nichoth/vdom-components/readme.md

 # vdom components

-Collection of generic UI components bound to `virtual-dom` as a rendering engine.
+Collection of UI components bound to `virtual-dom` as a rendering engine.

 ## install